valhuber/ApiLogicServer/api_logic_server_cli/docs/FAQ-Frameworks.md

 There are many excellent frameworks for developing web apps.
-Here is an [excellent video](https://www.youtube.com/watch?v=3vfum74ggHE&t=2s){:target="_blank" rel="noopener"}, describing how to create an app using Flask, Django and Fast API.
+This page provides a quick reminder of some popular alternatives, and then describes a new, __low-code approach__ taken by API Logic Server.

+&nbsp;

+## Conventional Approach - code based

+Conventional approaches require extensive background in web app development, and significant amounts of code.
+The video at the end provides an excellent summary of Flask, FAST API, and Django.
+While flexibile, they are _complex and time consuming._

+&nbsp;

+## API Logic Server - low-code declarative, extensible

 API Logic Server is designed to provide a significantly faster and simpler __low-code__ approach for creating database systems: